sakurity/securelogin/README.md

 * No more timestamp - if you managed to obtain the signature once, you could do it again.

-* No more scope - scope could be useful in financial apps only, and failsafe itself has payments inside.
+* No more scope - scope could be useful in financial apps only, and fairlayer itself has payments inside.

 __So it's not dead, but re-incorporated as simple API into something that has much more potential, has monetization model and fixes much more important problem than merely authentication on the web.__